vtfk/node-shared-logger/README.md

     port: '',                   // Port for the remote aggregator
     serviceHostname: '',        // The identificator of this service
     serviceAppname: 'default:'  // The identificator of this application (defaults to "default:" for consistency with Winston)
-  },
+    protocol: 'tls4'            // The protocol used for remote logging.
+Can be any of tcp4, udp4, tls4, unix, unix-connect },
   azure: {                      // Options for Azure
     context: context,           // The context object received from an Azure Function (see example further down)